davidtheclark/stylelint-statement-max-nesting-depth/README.md

   }
 }
 ```

 #### countedNestedAtRules

 Type `Boolean`; Default `true`

-If `false`, nested at-rules will not affect the calculation of a statemen't nesting depth.
+If `false`, nested at-rules will not affect the calculation of a statement's nesting depth.

 None of the following would involve a nesting depth greater than `1`.